pwoolvett/pymoors/README.md

 ## Small Example

-Here is an example of how to use the `pymoors` package to solve a small knapsack problem using the NSGA-II algorithm:
+Here is an example of how to use the `pymoors` package to solve a small problem using the NSGA-II algorithm:

 ```python
 import numpy as np